ABOUT

 May Contain Food, 2015, examined our complex relationship with food.
 A collaboration with composer Orlando Gough, the audience sits at tables while being waited on by the performers, bringing the show ever closer to those watching and even including them in it.
 In 2016, the show was selected and adapted to be a part of the Rural Touring Dance Initiative, a pioneering project designed to stimulate the making of dance for rural areas.
 May Contain Food May Contain You, the ‘rural version’ has toured extensively since 2016.
 In 2018, Protein and Marche Teatro, Ancona, Italy produced FOOD (può contenere tracce di…), the Italian version of the show which toured Italy through 2019.

 Protein’s award-winning The Little Prince, based on the world-famous philosophical novella by Antoine de Saint-Exupéry, premiered at DanceEast in Ipswich in 2018 before embarking on an extensive international tour in 2019 which included two sold-out shows at the International Dance Center Theater in Shanghai and a Christmas run at The Place, London.
 In 2020, the show was specially adapted for smaller venues as part of the Rural Touring Dance Initiative and toured to 12 venues in England and Wales.
 The Little Prince is winner of Fantastic for Families’ Best Family Event 2020 and nominated for Best Modern Choreography at National Dance Awards.
 2021.
-Protein celebrates it’s return to live theatre with a tour of The Little Prince in the UK and Italy from October to December, 2021.
+Protein celebrated its return to live theatre with a tour of The Little Prince in the UK and Italy from October to December, 2021.

 As well as creating stage works, Luca has also made several outdoor, site-sensitive works.
 Windows in Progress, 2014, staged in shop windows in Covent Garden and at the Royal Opera House was commissioned by the Royal Opera House for Deloitte Ignite 2014 and has been seen by over 7,000 over 19 performances.
 (In)visible Dancing2010, is an emergent, participatory performance combining the idea of a ‘flashmob’ with a show that is performed and developed over a period of one or two weeks, and has been presented to major festivals in the UK, Ireland, Italy and been seen by over 159,000 people.
 (In)visible Dancing is performed every summer in a new location and in 2019 had its 15th edition in front of over 19,000 people in Woolwich, Protein’s home in South-East London.
 Protein premiered its outdoor promenade experience, En Route in 2021.
 A journey of dance, live music and storytelling, it was the company’s first public performance since the start of the Covid-19 pandemic and an opportunity to share a collective space and connect as we moved out of isolation.
+In 2023, Protein expanded this concept with En Route to Common Ground, further exploring community engagement and storytelling.

 People